wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 To make this process easier, I've provided a LibreCalc spreadsheet that will help you calculate the error in rotation of the robot.
-It can be found in the worksspace at [src/Robotics_Book/book/media/CalibratingRotation.ods](src/Robotics_Book/book/media/CalibratingRotation.ods).
+It can be found in the workspace at [src/Robotics_Book/book/media/CalibratingRotation.ods](src/Robotics_Book/book/media/CalibratingRotation.ods).

-Each time you are going to do a rotation, put the current distance between the wheels into the spreadsheet in ***Wheel Spacing*** column.
+Each time you are going to do a rotation, put the current distance between the wheels into the spreadsheet in the ***Wheel Spacing*** column.
 This is just for documentation purposes.
-To correct the distance between the wheels, you are going to observe the difference between the actual rotation of the robot and the rotation reported by the odometry, make a change to the configuration value of the distance between the wheels, do a 360 degree rotation again, and then observe the difference again.
+To correct the distance between the wheels, you are going to observe the difference between the actual rotation of the robot and the rotation reported by the odometry, make a change to the configuration value of the distance between the wheels, do a 360-degree rotation again, and then observe the difference again.
 By keeping track of the distance between the wheels for each rotation test, you can see if you should be making the configuration distance between the wheels larger or smaller to get a smaller error in the actual versus the expected rotation.

-Here are the steps.
+Here are the steps:

 1. Place the robot in a known pose.
 Before you move the robot, mark its current position.